by John Salt - Last Updated November 2023

 Fixed Pitch (FP) is exactly that.
 The pitch of the main rotor blades are held at a fixed or constant angle of attack.

 If you increase the speed of the motor, the rotor blades turn faster and produce more lift.
-The reverse happens if you lower the speed of the motor.
+The reverse happens when you lower the speed of the motor.

 The torque spikes are not only greater, but so is the severity in how much they change every time you adjust the speed of the rotors to control your lift.
 This all adds up to a very hard working tail rotor that is being pushed to the extremes to hopefully keep the heli from yawing.

 Poor wind handling immunity is another limitation with fixed pitch RC helicopters.
 Most fixed pitch helis have a very hard time when the wind picks up because the rotor speed is so slow compared to collective pitch helicopters.
 This can result in being lofted up high in the air when even a small gust of wind hits your bird.
 Slow and changing rotor speed can also give poor cyclic performance.

 With collective pitch (CP), the pitch or angle of attack of the main rotor blades changes to control lift while the motor/engine speed and rotor speed stays more or less constant.

 To stop the rate of climb, you decrease the pitch of the rotor blades and again, the response of the helicopter is almost immediate.
 It takes only very small movements of the rotor blade pitch angle to achieve these instantaneous corrections and gives you very precise & immediate control of your RC helicopter's lift component.

 With a fairly constant rotor RPM, cyclic control is also much more consistent and the heli doesn't suffer from changing torque spikes as much meaning the tail rotor doesn't have to work as hard and is much less likely to blow out.

 The other main downside is collective pitch is harder to learn how to fly because all CP heli's are unstable while hovering.
 Once flying fast however, they are solid as a rock.
-My page titled

-covers this in much more detail and is well worth taking a peek at if you really want to understand the differences between how FP & CP helicopters behave.
+My page titled Are RC Helicopters Hard To Fly covers this in much more detail and is worth taking a peek at if you really want to understand RC helicopter control behavior better.